vmware-samples/euc-samples/ApplicationManagement-Samples/ReadMe.md

 options - Three options are available.
 1. -h/ -- Help: Gives the details on how to use the script.

-2. -v {Value}/ --Version {Value} : Use this option to provide a custom numeric version(Up to 3 digits), if the actual file version is a alpha numeric version or it is a 4 or more digits version (Ex: python deployment.py -v "1.0.0" "app.apk" "App Build Project,1" "Alpha,Beta")
+2. -v {Value}/ --Version {Value} : Use this option to provide a custom numeric version(Up to 3 digits), if the actual file version is a alpha numeric version or it is a 4 or more digits version (Ex: python deployment.py -v "1.0.0" "app.apk" "Android App"" "App Build Project,1" "Alpha,Beta")

-3. -a {Value}/ --AppID {Value} : Use this in case you want to edit the assignment of an existing app.
-AppID can be found out from the appdetails.json that was generated when the app was deployed using this script (Ex: python deployment.py -a 1234 "app.apk" "App Build Project,1" "Alpha,Beta,Prod")

-**Note** - Assignments for applications deployed using this script can only be edited

-4. Retire Previous Version - This is a flag that can hold True/False.
+3. Retire Previous Version - This is a flag that can hold True/False.
 This is set to False by default.
 If this set to True, previous version of the app that is going to be deployed will be retired.

-5. Supported Models - This is a list of device models that the app supports.
+4. Supported Models - This is a list of device models that the app supports.
 (This is a required parameter in case of Windows Universal App - appx).
 Supported values are Android, iPhone, iPod Touch, iPad, Windows Phone 8, Windows Phone 10, Desktop, HoloLens

-6. Device Type - Supported Device Type(This is a required parameter in case of Windows Universal App - appx).
+5. Device Type - Supported Device Type(This is a required parameter in case of Windows Universal App - appx).
 Supported values are Android, Apple, windowsphone8, winRT

 Currently, the first time when an app is published with Alpha deployment mode an appdetails.json file is created in the working directory and has the app, productid, build information, version and deployment type details.
 This is being used in the script to decide what state the app deployment is for a particular build.

 Example: {"45": {"app_id": 483, "product_id": 0, "app_version": "5.73.0", "current_deployment": "Prod"}}

+#### 2. Adding new assignments for an existing app
+` python deployment.py -a(or -AppID) <App ID> <Build info> <Deployment Types> <Push Mode>`

+Example: python deployment.py -a "1234" "App Build Project,2" "Alpha,Beta,Prod" "Auto"
+####
+Here, "1234" is the App ID and "Alpha,Beta,Prod" are the new deployment types(assignment groups) to which this app will be assigned.

 ## **Integrating with Jenkins**
 jenkins_build_information.py is a python script that has been written to fetch jenkins build information.